saisurendra96/fsm_JasperGold/README.md

 Bug 2: In line 96, trst is assigned to value 1 when in end_frame state.
 According to the specification sheet, trst should be 0 when in end_frame state.
 So, the assertions AST_OP8 was failed.

 Also, AST_T5 and AST_T6 are related.
-Since count40 is assigned to value 15 instead of 17, the cover point at AST_T6 didn't get hit.
-Once the bug is fixed, the cover point at AST_T6 got hit.
+Since count40 is assigned to value 15 instead of 17, the cover point at AST_T6 is unreachable.
+Once the bug is fixed, the cover point at AST_T6 got hit and covered.